Chefdutieks/forecast-patients/README.md

 4. **Generate forecasts** – Use `python predict.py` to create CSV files with future predictions.
 5. **Serve predictions** – Launch the API locally with `python api.py` and send authenticated GET requests to `/predict`.

 The scripts rely on external libraries such as `pandas`, `scikit-learn`, `xgboost` and `lightgbm`.
-Install the project requirements to reproduce the results.
+Install the project requirements with `pip install -r requirements.txt` to reproduce the results.